 Employee Reporting Obligations

-University employees have different obligations based on their job titles and duties when they receive a disclosure of sexual misconduct.
+University employees have different obligations, depending on their job titles and duties, in how they are required to respond to disclosures of sexual misconduct.
 An employee's obligations are based on whether the employee is a designated confidential resource, reporting employee, or resource connection employee.

 Designated Confidential Resources

 The university has designated professional counselors, non-professional counselors, and advocates as confidential resources so individuals who have been impacted by sexual misconduct can have access to support services in a confidential setting.
 Information about sexual misconduct that is shared with designated confidential resources is not reported to the USU Title IX Coordinator.